sperrys/Chateau/README.md

 Response:
 	- If successful, `"type": "ClientListResponse", "status": 200` and an array of `"clients"` usernames who are online.
 	- if failure, `"type": "ErrorResponse", "status": 400`
+	- if failure is that client is not registered, `"type": "ErrorResponse", "status": 301`

 **Random Message:**